FORMAT PROPERTY

 \

 Display the next character as a literal character.
-You can also display literal characters by placing quotation marks around them.
+You can

 [color]

-Display the formatted data in the color specified between the brackets.
-Available colors: Black, Blue, Green, Cyan, Red, Magenta, Yellow, White.
+the brackets.
+Available colors: Black, Blue, Green, Cyan, Red, Magenta,

 - Text and Memo Data Types